Eat Like a Human, Not a Machine: Whole Foods vs Processed Foods

 Dulce de leche frozen yogurt?

-It's lower in fat than ice cream, but contains comparable or higher amounts of sugar.
-The amount of probiotics present depends on how it was processed.
+It’s marketed as being lower in fat than ice cream, but often contains comparable or higher amounts of sugar.
+And despite the "yogurt" label, the amount of probiotics present depends on how it was processed.
 Freezing doesn't kill probiotics, but pasteurization does.
 Some companies add probiotics back in after pasteurization, prior to freezing.

 INGREDIENTS: ORGANIC TAPIOCA SYRUP, ORGANIC CANE SUGAR, GELATIN, ORGANIC LEMON JUICE CONCENTRATE, ORGANIC TAPIOCA STARCH, ORGANIC POTATO STARCH, AGAR, COLORS (BLACK CARROT JUICE, BLACKCURRANT JUICE, CARROT JUICE, TURMERIC, PURPLE SWEET POTATO JUICE, CHERRY JUICE, RADISH JUICE), CITRIC ACID, ORGANIC SUNFLOWER OIL, NATURAL FLAVORS, ORGANIC CARNAUBA WAX.